Scotiabank Passport® Visa Infinite* Card review

 • Other Visa Infinite perks including concierge service and Dining and Wine Country program

-Expert Experience with Scotia Passport Visa Infinite
+Expert Experience with Scotiabank Passport Visa Infinite

 As an avid traveler, the peace of mind and convenience is unmatched—no foreign transaction fees, comprehensive trip insurance, and 6 complimentary lounge access passes (great for me and my partner).
 Whether it's dining in Paris or shopping in New York, the global acceptance and the perks, from SCENE points for movies and statement credits, cater to every preference.
 It’s not just a credit card; it’s my travel companion, ensuring each journey is as seamless and rewarding as the destination itself.